Metaverse Technologies: Trends, Market Overview, Use Cases

 With real-time web communication, you don’t need intermediate servers to relay communications between clients.
 The value of peer-to-peer communication in the metaverse could open up new opportunities for direct communication between browsers.

-Metaverse technology use cases provide a favorable framework for defining new standards for web communications.
-In addition, the value of real-time web communications can be doubled due to multiple media streams, which are critical to the development of the virtual world.
+Metaverse technology use cases provide a clear framework for defining new standards for web communications.
+In addition, the value of real-time web communications can be doubled due to multiple media streams, which are vital to the development of the virtual world.

 Virtual office and study spaces